 In fact, oxidation is believed to play a part in every degenerative disease like heart diseases, cancer, natural aging as well as cataracts.
 The proteins and enzymes in the lens of the eye can be damaged by oxidation, leading to cataracts formation.

 The Role of Antioxidants

-As bad as the free radicals are considered for eye damage or other degenerative damages to the body, the antioxidants are considered as good.
+Similar to the way free radicals are considered harmful for the eyes as well as causing degenerative damages – antioxidants play the opposite role.
 You can consider them as good molecules functioning to neutralize free radicals before they can damage the cells.

 Vitamin C, vitamin E, beta-carotene and selenium are some of the most prominent antioxidants.
 These antioxidants, however, cannot be synthesized naturally by the body.
 So, they must be incorporated into the diet.

 Let’s have a look at some of the most effective food sources that can help prevent cataracts, lowering the risk of this sight-threatening eye disease naturally: